juansdev/Pacagroup.Ecommerce/README-EN.md

 > 6. Edit the connection to your Redis server in the "RedisConnection" key located in the Service/Web.API/appsettings.Development.json file.
 >
 > 7. Activate the Redis server.
+>
+> 8. Run the migrations using the command "update-database"

 ###  Usage